 Historically, stocks average a 10% return annually, far exceeding the 1% you’d get in a savings account – compounded over many years, this makes a huge difference in how much money you’ll have when you retire.
 Even if you put nothing else besides the $25,000 used in the previous example, you’d have a whopping $501,932.14 in 30 years!

 Where do you put this money?

 You want your retirement money in proper retirement accounts.
 That means an IRA and perhaps a 401k if your employer offers one.
 Maybe both.
-Here’s my post explaining how to decide between the two.
+Here’s how to decide between the two.

 - Choose a mix of stock funds and bond funds that are appropriate for your age (when you’re young, it means more stocks and less bonds)